-The Early Childhood Laboratory, established in 1928, is a university-based center operated by the Department of Special Education and Rehabilitation Counseling in the College of Education.
-The Early Childhood Laboratory has been accredited by the National Association for the Education of Young Children for several years, and has received a 4 Star Rating from the Stars for Kids Now Initiative for the past 4 school years (2012/2013, 2013/2014, 2014/2015, 2015/2016).
-With the changes in the Kid’s Now rating system, the ECL received a 5 Star Rating for the 2016/2017 school year.
+The Early Childhood Laboratory, established in 1928, is a university-based center operated by the Department of Early Childhood, Special Education and Counselor Education within the College of Education.
+The ECL is accredited by NAEYC and has a 5 Star Rating through KY All STARS.
 The Early Childhood Laboratory has a three-part mission:

-- ECL serves as a model early childhood program in the community.
-Three different types of programs for children ages 6 weeks to 6 years are provided – Infant Toddler Lab, Preschool Labs, and one month Summer program.
+- The ECL serves as a model early childhood program in the community.
+Programs offered for children 6 weeks to 5 years include Infant/Toddler Classes, Young Preschool Class and Preschool Classes.
 The ECL teachers serve as instructors for college courses, and trainers and presenters for other childcare workers.

 - The ECL serves as a teacher-training site for future early childhood teachers.
 University students learn about becoming teachers of young children through observation, participation, and teaching experiences.

 - The ECL serves as a site for research in child development and early childhood education.
-ECL children are often involved in research projects conducted by university students.
+ECL children are occasionally involved in research projects conducted by university students.
 Prior to such involvement, parents are informed about the nature, purpose, and procedures of a given study.
 Consent from parents is essential before any child participates.

 All of our lead teachers have or are working toward a Master’s Degree in early childhood education or child development, as well as extensive experience working with children.
 The lead teachers are also responsible for supervising student teachers and practicum students working toward Kentucky Interdisciplinary Early Childhood Certification.
 Our teachers actively participate in the professional organizations for young children and value growing as early childhood professionals.
 Graduate students act as our teaching assistants in the preschool classrooms.
 These students are currently working on their master’s degree in early childhood education.